AtherActive-net/auraJSS/docs/tutorials.md

 This function does pretty much the same as the above one, but now it generates `.bg-[color]` classes for you.

 ## Looping styles
 AuraJSS does not provide a built-in loop function for the stylesheet as this would create a terrible developer experience.
-Instead, we allow other functions that are not provided by us to handle this taks.
+Instead, we allow other functions that are not provided by us to handle this task.

 Let's create a quick demo.
 Below we will create a Stylesheet and also a loop function.
 ```ts